P-flag spaces and incidence stratifications: P-flag spaces

-In this section we introduce a class of homogeneous spaces which are the main object of our study, recovering as particular cases the flag variety and the moduli space $X_{n,n}$ of $n$ independent lines in $\C^n$, introduced in \cite{A flag variety for the Delta Conjecture}.
+In this section we introduce a class of homogeneous spaces which is one the main object of our study, recovering as particular cases the flag varieties and the moduli space of $n$ independent lines in $\C^n$.

 Let $\F$ be a field, $n>0$ and $P\in \pos(n)$.
-Consider $V:=\F^n$, the $\F$-vector space with canonical basis $\{e_i:i\in [n]\}$.
-Given any subset $A\subseteq [n]$, we define the vector subspace
+Consider $V:=\F^n$, the $\F$-vector space with canonical basis $\left\{e_i:i\in [n]\right\}$.
+Given any subset $I\subseteq [n]$, we define the vector subspace

-\begin{dfn} Let $k \geq 1$.
-A set $\{V_i:i \in [k]\}$ of $\mathbb{F}$-vector subspaces of $V$ is called {\em distributive} if it generates a distributive lattice by sums and intersections. \end{dfn}

-\begin{oss} Notice that $\{V_1\}$ and $\{V_1,V_2\}$ are always distributive.
-It is not difficult to prove that, if $\{V_i\}_{i \in [k]}$ is distributive, then For $n=2$, this reduces to the well-known Grassmann's formula. \end{oss}